The wastewater treatment process

 • pollutants.

-At some sewage treatment plants, we add Magnesium Hydroxide Liquid (MHL), also known as Milk of Magnesia, to raw sewage.
+At some wastewater treatment plants, we add Magnesium Hydroxide Liquid (MHL), also known as Milk of Magnesia, to wastewater.
 This is an important product that helps reduce odour and protect underground assets against corrosion.

 Find out more by downloading our batching plant process diagram (PDF 1.53MB)

-Take a virtual video tour of a sewage treatment plant.
+Take a virtual video tour of a wastewater treatment plant.

-We own 17 sewage treatment plants (STPs).Unitywater Sewage Treatment Plant, Murrumba Downs
+We own 17 wastewater treatment plants (WWTPs).Unitywater Sewage Treatment Plant, Murrumba Downs

 They are located in the following areas: